Have you ever considered raising fish in your backyard?

 There is a variety of filter feeder organisms available so you’ll have to see what is easiest to purchase in your area.

-How to Convert a Swimming Pool into a Fish Farm
+How to Convert a Swimming Pool for Fish Farming

-I’ve given you a lot of background information up to this point in hopes that after you understood what your options were that it would simplify you actually trying to make it happen.
+I’ve given you a lot of background information on fish farming up to this point in hopes that after you understood what your options were that it would simplify you actually trying to make it happen.

 Here is how you can convert a swimming pool to your backyard fish farm: